How to Catch up on Nanny Taxes in 8 Steps

 • State unemployment contributions

-In total, your employer payroll taxes will typically fall between nine and 11 percent of your employee’s gross wages.
+Your employer payroll taxes will typically fall between nine and 11 percent of your employee’s gross wages.

 7. Take the Child and Dependent Care Tax Credit

 Household employers who pay their nanny legally can take advantage of the Child and Dependent Care Tax Credit by filing Form 2441 with their personal tax returns.
 A nanny’s wages is considered a qualified expense.
 You can have up to $3,000 in expenses for one child or $6,000 for two or more children.
-Typically you can claim 20% of your care expenses ($600 for one child or $1,200 for two or more children).
+Typically, you can claim 20% of your care expenses ($600 for one child or $1,200 for two or more children).
 Since this is a tax credit, you’ll directly reduce your taxes, dollar for dollar.

 8. Take a deep breath